MicroEJ/docs/ApplicationDeveloperGuide/managedc/getting_started.rst

             }
         }

-   .. warning:: Ensure that the Managed C function name and signature in the C file match the Java annotated native method.
+   .. note:: The Managed C function name and signature in the C file match the Java annotated native method.

 #. **Compilation and Build:**